 If a schedule is required in the instructions below, you must attach a separate schedule for each credit claimed.
-The schedule should clearly identify the credit, your name, and Social Security Number.
+The schedule should clearly identify the credit, your name, and LDR account number.
 If documentation is required, you must submit the documentation with your return.
 For faster processing, you can upload all required information when you file your return electronically.
 Revenue Information Bulletins (RIB) are posted on www.revenue.louisiana.gov/policies under Policy Documents.

-Note: If you are claiming a credit that is recorded in the Tax Credit Registry, you must attach a completed Credit Utilization Form (R-6140, Section 2) and a copy of the Credit Registration Form (R-6135) to the tax return.
+Note: If you are claiming a credit that is recorded in the Tax Credit Registry, you must attach a completed Form R-6140, Credit Utilization Form, (Section 2) and a copy of Form R-6135, Credit Registration Form, to the tax return.
 See Revenue Information Bulletin 14-005 for information on the Tax Credit Registry and Revenue Information Bulletin 17-008 for claiming a purchased transferable tax credit.